princessskye/re.dfined-y99-bio/README.md

 ### On Windows

 1. **Install Python:**
-   - Download the Python installer from the [official Python website](https://www.python.org/downloads/).
+   - Download the Python 3. from the Microsoft Store.
-   - Run the installer and make sure to check the box "Add Python to PATH" before clicking "Install Now".

 2. **Install pip:**
    - Pip is included by default with Python installations.
 You can verify it by running `pip --version` in Command Prompt.